strudeljs/strudel/README.md

 ## Introduction

-Strudel.js is a lightweight framework that is designed to help provide interactivity to back-end rendered pages through modern API and following latest standards.
+Strudel.js is a lightweight framework that is helps providing interactivity to back-end rendered pages through modern toolstack and following API latest standards.
+It is designed to help writing code in elegant way in projects where you have little or no control over the HTML markup (i.e. projects based on back-end frameworks, component libraries or Content Management Systems).
 The main features are:

 * **Declarative API**: Boilerplate reduced to minimum with handy decorators
 * **Component architecture**: Modularised and encapsulated way of writting functionality